yxio11/DD2424-project/README.md

 ### Baseline RNN
 - Build the network
 - Identify the effect when changing the hidden layer
-- See the output from the network
+- See the output from the network, do the temperature scaling

 ### One and two layer LSTM
 - Build the network
 - Identify the effect when changing the hidden layer
-- See the output from the network
+- See the output from the network, do the temperature scaling

 ### GRU
 - Build the network
 - Identify the effect when changing the hidden layer
-- See the output from the network
+- See the output from the network, do the temperature scaling

 ## Evaluation
 ### Perplexity